lenchv/stage-2/public/static/assets/lessons/development-lifecycle-in-github/lesson-1.md

 <div style="margin-bottom: 1em;">
   <small><em>Level 4</em></small>
   <h3 style="margin: 0;"><strong>Putting the résumé together</strong></h3>
-  <small><strong>Difficulty:</strong> Hardcore. <strong>Objectives:</strong> Get better at copy-pasting and debugging, make the résumé look better, learn some HTML/CSS and basic SEO</small>
+  <small><strong>Difficulty:</strong> Hardcore. <strong>Objectives:</strong> Get better at copy-pasting and debugging, make the résumé look better, learn some HTML, CSS, and basic SEO</small>
 </div>

 1. Use **GitHub Desktop** to clone the repository on your PC.
 Use **volodymyrkushnir.com**'s [**Résumé**](https://github.com/volodymyr-kushnir/volodymyrkushnir.com/wiki/R%C3%A9sum%C3%A9) **Wiki** for reference
 2. Create a new branch named `feature/head` _(see [**GitFlow workflow**](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for reasons why)_ and use it to update `<head>`:

    1. At the very least add `<link rel="stylesheet" href="https://volodymyrkushnir.com/assets/stylesheets/base.css">`, but you may also add other meta tags
-   2. When done push the branch to the remote, create a pull request and merge into `develop`
+   2. When done &mdash; push the branch to the remote, create a pull request and merge into `develop`

 3. Create a new branch `feature/body` and use it to edit `<body>`: